comp-physics/RBC3D/docs/visualization.md

 We can change the color of the cells to red by following these steps:

-1. Open the properies panel for `GenerateSurfaceNormals2`
+1. Open the properties panel for `GenerateSurfaceNormals2`
 2. Select `Coloring = Solid Color`
 3. Select `Edit` and using hex value `#980808` or a similar red color